There is no excerpt because this is a protected post.

 Childhood on Drugs: A [Super]Brief Psychiatric

 When asked by any new psychiatrist, “What meds have you been on in the past?”
 I always have to laugh.
-Not just snicker but throw my head back and give a hearty, long-lasting, “you’ve gotta be kidding me, I hate this fucking question” type of laugh.
+Not just snicker but throw my head back and give a hearty, long-lasting, “you’ve gotta be kidding me, I hate this question” type of laugh.
 I usually follow with, “Do you want me start from my infancy or skip to when I was prescribed Ritalin for ADHD?”

 It was the 1990s in the United States, and ADHD was the illness du jour.
 I was often restless and excitable and had difficulty focusing.
 Also, I was an insomniac.
 These symptoms were mistaken for the whole criteria of ADHD after I was taken to a psychiatrist who met me for 15 minutes and decided “what” I was.
+I have learned since that this was how I responded to change, disorder, and attachment as a child.
+My restlessness was part of a much bigger problem, involving compounded trauma.

 I had other symptoms and contributing factors, as well, that the psychiatrist did not bother to explore.
 I was hypersensitive and felt chronically lonely, unheard, and felt the responsibility of everyone else’s happiness on my shoulders.
 I had terrible nightmares and feared men — not monsters — being under my bed.
-I saw things sometimes that I couldn’t explain.
-Heard things.
-Thought things that other people thought were strange.
-My father was on board with some of the things I said, but I realize now, my father is probably sick, too.

 I felt filthy and disconnected from my body and often felt I was being watched and often stayed up nights at a time, thinking that if I awoke I would be in a UFO and being dissected on a table.
 I let people throw rocks at me until I bruised because I thought that’s what it took to have friends.
 I suffered from chronic pain, particularly joint paint, and of course, I felt absolutely like a freak: in the classroom, in my town, in my country, in my home, everywhere.
 In fact, I started believing I wasn’t even human.
 But I was put on Ritalin, Concerta, Strattera, Adderal, because according to the psychiatrist, I was a seven year old psychiatric patient who had ADHD.
-My current diagnosis is Schizoaffective Disorder which is in all fairness, similar, I suppose, to Bipolar disorder, which is difficult to differentiate from ADHD in children.
+My last diagnosis apart from PTSD was Schizoaffective Disorder which is in all fairness, similar, I suppose, to Bipolar disorder, which is difficult to differentiate from ADHD in children.
 Funny thing is, Adderal, among many other stimulants, is known to exacerbate and even create psychosis.

 I have had to deal with other what I consider are “diagnoses du jour” that have only been combated through advocating for myself.
 I have had maybe the help of one or two professionals throughout my journey who have taken the time to try to understand me.
 For a lifelong history in treatment, that is grievously sad.